-From Figure 5, we also confirm our previous discussion in Section 2 that FD detrending simply amplifies high-frequency noise, while HP detrending plus the time-variant filter in the Gabor space pick up deterministic signals of color chaos from noisy data.
+From Fig. 5, we also confirm our previous discussion in section 2 that FD detrending simply amplifies high frequency noise while HP detrending plus the time-variant filter in Gabor space pick up deterministic signals of color chaos from noisy data.

-6 Characteristic Frequency and Color Chaos
+VI.
+Characteristic Frequency and Color Chaos

-Time-frequency representation contains rich information of underlying dynamics.
+Time frequency representation contains rich information of underlying dynamics.
 At each section of time t, the location of the peak frequency f(t) can be easily identified from the peak of energy distribution in the frequency domain.
-If the time path of f(t) forms a continuous trajectory, we can define a characteristic frequency f_c from the time series.
-Correspondingly, we have a characteristic period Pc(=1/fc).
-Stochastic
+If the time path of f(t) forms a continuous trajectory, we can define a characteristic frequency f_C from the time series.
+Correspondingly, we have a characteristic period P_C (= $1/f_C$).
+Stochastic time series such as the auto-regressive (AR) process cannot form a continuous line in time-frequency representation.